 - (a) Clarity of Thought and Expression: Say exactly what you wish to say in simple and direct language.
 Avoid repetitions. - (b) Accuracy: Verify all facts and figures before writing. - (c) Grammar: Weak or indifferent grammar mars the quality of a draft.
 Special care is necessary in the use of punctuation marks.
-Avoid overworked expressions and stilted phraseology. - (d) Courtesy: All communications from public servants to persons inside or outside the public servant must be polite.
+Avoid over- worked expressions and stilted phraseology. - (d) Courtesy: All communications from public servants to persons inside or outside the public servant must be polite.
 Even the reply to a discourteous writer should be couched in courteous terms.

-Unit 3 Formsof Official Communications
+Unit 3 Forms of Official Communications

-- 1.1 Introduction
+- 3.1 Introduction

-- 1.2 Learning Outcomes
+- 3.2 Learning Outcomes

-- 1.3 Main Content
+- 3.3 Forms of Official Communications

-- 2.3.1 Forms of Official Communications
+- 3.3.1 Forms of Official Communications

-- 2.3.2 Features of some Official of forms of Communication
+- 3.3.2 Features of some Official of forms of Communication

-- 2.4 Conclusion
+- 3.4 Summary

-- 2.5 Summary
+- 3.5 References/Further Readings/Web Sources

-- 2.6 References/Further Readings
+- 3.6 Possible Answers to Self-Assessment Exercises